 - Bananas: Ripe bananas work best as they provide the most natural sweetness.

 - Peanut Butter (optional): Adds a nutty flavour, creamy texture and also provides a source of healthy fats and protein.

 - Cinnamon (optional): Adds a warm, spiced flavour to the yogurt.
 Other options include cardamom, allspice, vanilla or nutmeg.

-Start by blending the bananas to a smooth puree.
+Start by blending the bananas into a puree.
 I do this using a blender but you could use a hand blender or food processor.
 Alternatively, you could just mash the banana really well.

-I find the banana provide more than enough sweetness but if you want something sweeter then you could also add a drizzle of honey or maple syrup.
+I find the banana provides more than enough sweetness but if you want something sweeter then you could also add a drizzle of honey or maple syrup.